CLAIRE-Labo/python-ml-research-template/README.md

 It also contains extra EPFL-specific instructions for deployment on the EPFL RunAI Kubernetes cluster.
 For more information on the template and a discussion of its design choices see the `template/README.md` file.

+> [TEMPLATE] EDIT ME:
+> Replace the above with a description of your project, then delete this note.

 ## Getting started with the template

 Click on the `Use this template` GitHub button to create a new GitHub repository from this template.